melanke/CascadeCanvas/README.md

 - angle - element rotation degrees
 - anchor - point where the rotation is fixed (object with attrs x and y)
 - zIndex - element order to be draw (the less zIndex is the more visible the element will be - in front of others)
+- hidden - if you dont want to show the element
+- flip - if you wnat to flip the entire element ("x", "y", "xy")
 - drawings - an map of drawings
 - classes - the classes it inherits